-Artworks that do not attempt to represent a recognizable reality but instead use shapes, colours, forms and textures to achieve their effect
+Abstract art is art that does not attempt to represent an accurate depiction of a visual reality but instead use shapes, colours, forms and gestural marks to achieve its effect

 There are many theoretical ideas behind abstract art.
 Art for art’s sake – that art should be purely about the creation of beautiful effects, is one of the main theories.
 That art can or should be like music is another theory – in that just as music is patterns of sound, art’s effects should be created by pure patterns of form, colour and line.
 The idea, derived from the ancient Greek philosopher Plato, that the highest form of beauty lies not in the forms of the real world but in geometry, is also used in discussion of abstract art as is the idea that abstract art, to the extent that it does not represent the material world, can be seen to represent the spiritual.

 In general abstract art is often seen as carrying a moral dimension, in that it can be seen to stand for virtues such as order, purity, simplicity and spirituality.

 Browse the slideshow of Tate artworks below and read the image captions to see how abstract art developed from its beginnings in the early twentieth century to become a central stream in modern art.[SLIDESHOW]